parveen-daffodil/au-privacy-policy/privacy_policy.md

 Questions or complaints from Individuals relating to Provider's dealings with Personal Information should be directed to Provider on {{contact details}}.

+When an Individual communicates a complaint to Provider, Provider will respond within {{response time}}, and seek to resolve the complaint entirely within {{resolution time}} if the nature of the complaint permits it.

 Provider will make a reasonable effort to resolve the complaints or questions of Individuals, and where Provider is unable to do so, Provider will attempt to explain why it is unable to do so.

 ### Privacy complaints and questions go to the Provider's privacy officer.

 Questions or complaints from Individuals relating to Provider's use of Personal Information should be directed to Provider's privacy officer.
 Provider's privacy officer is {{privacy officer}}, contactable on {{contact details}}.

+When an Individual communicates a complaint to Provider, Provider will respond within {{response time}}, and seek to resolve the complaint entirely within {{resolution time}} if the nature of the complaint permits it.

 Provider's privacy officer will make a reasonable effort to address complaints or questions of Individuals, and where the privacy officer is unable to do so, the privacy officer will attempt to explain why it is unable to do so.

+## Modifying information

+Under privacy law, Individuals have the right to contact the Provider to modify or obtain information held about them.

 ## Unknowingly collected information